 These are ad-supported sites that will generate citations in several formats (including Chicago).
 Always double-check computer generated citations against the style manual.

-Son of Citation Machine (Chicago Only)
+Citation Machine (Chicago Only)

 NoodleTools Express citation generator (Multi-style Chicago and Turabian)

 Citation managers are products that help researchers organize and create citations quickly for a variety of resources, including websites and library resources.